evilmartians/callback_hell/README.md

 Callback Hell is supposed to be a spiritual successor of the [arca](https://github.com/jonmagic/arca) gem by [Jonathan Hoyt](https://github.com/jonmagic).

-The entire idea and a detailed specification for the gem was done by [Vladimir Dementyev](https://github.com/palkan) who initially offered it as a Ruby developer candidate take-home task for [Evil Martians](https://evilmartians.com/?utm_source=callback_hell).
+The entire idea and a detailed specification for the gem were done by [Vladimir Dementyev](https://github.com/palkan) who initially offered it as a Ruby developer candidate take-home task for [Evil Martians](https://evilmartians.com/?utm_source=callback_hell).

+Shout-out to [Adam Doppelt](https://github.com/gurgeous) for [table_tennis](https://github.com/gurgeous/table_tennis) that we use for formatting tables.

 ## Contributing